kalebjuliu/Python-TicTacToe/README.md

 # python-tictactoe
-A TicTacToe game made from Python
+A TicTacToe made from Python